nodejs/node/doc/api/fs.md

 a file descriptor.

 The `encoding` option is ignored if `data` is a buffer.
+If `data` is a normal object, it must have an own `toString` function property.

 ```js
 const data = new Uint8Array(Buffer.from('Hello Node.js'));